 If a judge believes a party will be unable to maintain his or her standard of living after a divorce, the judge will grant the alimony request.
 There are two types of alimony available in California: temporary and permanent.
 This refers not to the length of the alimony agreement but to when the alimony is given.
 Temporary alimony is given after a couple separates but before the divorce is finalized.
 This type of order can give a spouse the money he or she needs to pay for bills and living expenses during a divorce.
 Permanent alimony is an order granted by a judge as part of a divorce decree.

-Calculating Spousal or Partner Support in California
+Calculating Spousal Support

 The best way to gain an understanding of how much you or your ex-spouse may be made to pay in alimony is by consulting with an attorney in Marin County.
 This is because each case is unique.
 The courts do not apply a blanket rule to each case or rely on average spousal support awards.
 Instead, it calculates alimony on a case-by-case basis.
 Courts in different counties also use different rules and formulas to calculate spousal support.
 You can look up these rules in your county to learn more about how your order might be calculated.